SiddhanthMateDEV/FinancialEngineeringResources/README.md

 #### Directory Structure:

 This repository contains the implementation of the TT Blaze Market Data API using Python.
 The API provides real-time stock market data, instrument subscriptions, market depth events, candle data, open interest events, and more.
+This code is meant for Low/Mid Frequency Trading Infrastructure.

 ```
 TradingInfrastructure/